 While Apple was probably driven to add eGPU support to address the needs of augmented reality/virtual reality (AR/VR) developers, eGPUs should open up more graphics acceleration options for photographers, designers, and video editors.
 For example, instead of having to buy a 15-inch MacBook Pro just to get discrete graphics, you should be able to carry a thin, light 13-inch MacBook Pro around town, and then back at the office plug it into an external GPU that gives it a graphics card more powerful than anything found on a laptop.

-High Sierra is the end of the road for applications that are still written for 32-bit processing.
+Apple has said that High Sierra is the last version of macOS that will run 32-bit applications “without compromise.”
+(They may still run in macOS 10.14 Mojave, which Apple has confirmed as the last version of macOS that will run 32-bit applications at all, but Apple won’t promise an optimal experience with them.)
 Most Mac applications have been written for 64-bit processing for some time now, so if your applications are up to date you may not have any issues here.
 But if you’ve been holding on to some old 32-bit applications for as long as possible, you won’t be able to run them in the macOS upgrade that comes after High Sierra.

 How do you know if you’re running 32-bit applications?
 Click the Apple menu, choose About This Mac, and click System Report.
 Now, in the System Information window that opens, click the Applications category, and then (after a slight delay on some systems) look for the 64-Bit (Intel) column.
 On smaller displays you might need to scroll the list to the right.